gradle/gradle/design-docs/credentials-container.md

 * Implement an authentications protocol to facilitate preemptive basic authentication with HTTP repositories
 * Implement an authentications protocol to facilitate public key authentication with SFTP repositories

+## Transport details

+* S3 transport:
+    - Credentials: access key + secret key.
+    - Use static credentials.
+    - Use AWS credentials file.
+    - Use EC2 instance credentials.
+    - Use SDK defaults.
+    - All use the same type of credentials, are different providers.
+    - Can be implemented using various combinations of `AWSCredentialsProvider`.
+* HTTP/HTTPS transport:
+    - Basic auth: username + password.
+    - Digest auth: username + password.
+    - Kerberos: client-to-server ticket + client-to-server session key.
+    - NTLM: domain, username, password.
+    - Should replace existing username parsing with a public NTLMCredentials type.
+    - Kerberos and NTML credentials can usually be provided by the environment (using native APIs or experimental support in http-client)
+* SFTP transport:
+    - Credentials: username + password.
+    - Credentials: private-public key.
+May in turn require a password credential to use.
+    - Authorized host keys.
+* Plugin portal transport:
+    - Credentials: api key + secret key.

 # Implementation Plan

 * Add a `CredentialsContainer` to `org.gradle.api.internal.project.AbstractProject` similar to `org.gradle.api.artifacts.ConfigurationContainer`
 * Credentials, for the most part, should represent where the credentials data lives e.g. 'the public key is located at ~/.ssh/id_rsa.pub'
 * `org.gradle.api.artifacts.repositories.AuthenticationSupported` must remain backward compatible to support the existing DSL for configuring repositories.

 ## Proposed DSL